All Episodes

 Well, we try to play down the middle.

-I really I'm just messing with it.
+I'm just messing with it.

 I really don't care.

-I'm just you know box of chocolate.
+I'm just a fan box of chocolates.

 You know who I do like?